redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 The fundamentals of different CI/CD tools are often very similar, but the syntax and specifics can be quite different.
 Can you see how you could apply the same pipeline in another tool, such as GitHub actions or GitLab pipelines?

 ### (Stretch goal) Monitor for failure
 Failures don't always happen immediately after a deployment.
 Sometimes runtime issues will only emerge after minutes, hours or days in production.
-Set up a separate workflow which will use your healthcheck endpoint and send a notification if the healthcheck fails.
+Set up a separate workflow which will hit your index page and send a notification if the page fails to load.
 Make sure this workflow runs every 5 minutes.
 Hint: <https://learn.microsoft.com/en-us/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml>

+Once you've seen this run successfully, for today we should switch it off to save pipeline time.

 ### (Stretch goal) Healthcheck
 Sometimes the build, tests and deployment will all succeed, however the app won't actually run.
 In this case it can be useful if your workflow can tell you if this has happened.
 Modify your workflow so that it does a healthcheck.